Why Furniture Matters Most When Redesigning A Room

 - When in doubt, take a test run through the space.

 Those who are visual learners may enjoy having the ability to test out multiple arrangements without having to push furniture around all day.
-Floor Planner is a free service that lets you see how your furniture will look without lifting a finger.
-They also have an IOS phone and tablet app so you can take your 3D plans on the go.
+Many apps and software tools lets you see how your furniture will look for free, without you having to lift a finger.

 Furniture Balances Visual Weight

 When you first hear it, the term “visual weight” seems like a complex concept.
 However, in reality, you instinctually know what it is.
 We’ll show you: Think about how you would feel if all of your furniture was suddenly pushed to the same side of the room.
 It feels like you’re on the Titanic and one side is sinking, right?

 Visual weight is all about helping balance a room.
 If you’re dealing with multiple, big, heavy components make sure to stagger them throughout the space so that one side does not feel more weighted down than another.
 Do your best to group larger items together with smaller ones to help vary your points of visual interest.

 The best tool that we can give you for this job is totally free.
 Just use your eyes.
 When you think you’ve found an arrangement that works, take a moment to step back and look at the room as a whole.
 That small shift in perspective should be enough to clue you in on whether one side feels more weighted than the other and allow you to make adjustments accordingly.

 Last but not least, the furniture you choose to allow to fill your rooms is undoubtedly an expression of your unique sense of style.
 After all, some of us may flip over the simplicity of Scandinavian interiors, while others may prefer the collectivist comfort of a more eclectic design.
 Either way, the pieces that we allow into our homes speak volumes about our personalities.